 Once you’ve become dependent on Restoril, going without it will cause a set of symptoms to appear as the body tries to cope without the drug.
 Restoril shares many of its withdrawal symptoms with other benzodiazepines because of the similar ways in which they interact with the body.

 - Sleep disruptions

 - Restoril cravings

 - Problems concentrating

 Some of these symptoms are much more severe than others.
+Benzodiazepine withdrawal without medical supervision can be dangerous and sometimes fatal.
 Depending on the severity of the Restoril dependence, these symptoms will fluctuate.
 The more serious effects pose threats to the health of people detoxing, which is why professional help is vital.
 If a doctor is nearby and able to respond to new symptoms, it can facilitate a much safer and more pleasant detoxing experience.

 Help is out there

 Reach out to a treatment provider and learn how you can create the life you want.